Fire prevention

-Fire prevention is a function of many fire departments.
-The goal of fire prevention is to educate the public on the precautions that should be taken to prevent potentially harmful fires from occurring.
-It is a proactive method of preventing fire-based emergencies and reducing the damage caused by them.
-Fire prevention education can take the form of videos, pamphlets, and banners.
-Often, the messages and lessons are simple tips.
-Many fire departments will have one or more Fire Prevention Officers, which may also be a routine duty of firefighters.
+Fire prevention is a set of proactive methods/practices to prevent fire-based emergencies and minimize the damage caused to the surrounding environment by them.
+There are two priority focuses of fire prevention: eliminating the factors that cause them, or controlling the conditions at which a fire can be born.
+These methods aim to significantly reduce the frequency or extremity of a fire.
+The prevention of fires relies heavily on Fire education as knowledge is a fundamental component to executing fire preventing/ controlling measures safely and effectively.
+Key aspects of fire prevention: Education/practices, Engineering, Enforcement, and Emergency Response.

 Safe practices

 Smoke detector installation

-The National Fire Protection Association identifies that 3 out of 5 deaths that occur during fires happen in homes that do not have smoke detectors installed or homes that do not have working smoke detectors.
-Research shows that the chances of dying in a fire are cut in half when smoke detectors are present.
-It is recognized that 74 percent of homes do have working smoke detectors installed.
+The National Fire Protection Association reports 3 out of 5 deaths that occur during fires happen in homes that do not have smoke detectors installed or homes that do not have working smoke detectors.
+The chances of dying in a fire are reduced by 50 percent when smoke detectors are present.
+Approximately 74 percent of homes do have working smoke detectors installed.

 Generally taught more to adults (particularly homeowners), a core part of fire prevention outreach involves encouraging people to ensure that they have an adequate number of smoke detectors installed in their home and how to maintain them.